 Private letters and reports do not take priority over NHS work.
 Please allow up to 28 days for any requests to be fulfilled.
-In genuinely urgent cases, we will do our best to meet your deadline; however, we cannot promise this.

 We will not accept requests for ‘the doctor must write these exact words’.
 The GP will write what they know, supported by your medical record.
 Both the letter and the opinion they produce is final and you cannot request changes to be made.
 The GP has the right to refuse your request or provide alternative wording if they feel it is necessary.